Highlight: Dublin – Things to Do & Travel Guide

 Another popular attraction is the Little Museum of Dublin, but I don’t recommend it.
 It doesn’t cover 1000 years of Irish history in 40 minutes; it covers 100 years of history in 20 minutes, and the history is just the Easter Rebellion and Bono.
 Absolute let-down.
-I found the National Museum of Ireland to be more interesting.
+I found the National Museum of Ireland to be far more interesting.
 The one on Archaeology has several articles of clothing, which is so rare to see for their ages.
 It also has the famous bog bodies, which are like Irish mummies.
 The one on Decorative Arts and History is more out of the way but I’m determined to go next time I’m in town.
 Right next door to the Archaeology and Natural History museums is the National Gallery.

 You should also at least stop by Christ Church Cathedral and St. Patrick’s Cathedral, two other landmarks of the city.
 Christ Church was erected at the start of Christianity in Viking Ireland.
 St. Patrick’s is said to be on the same site that Saint Patrick baptised people into Christianity.
 Some other popular tourist attractions are the Molly Malone Statue and the Temple Bar, both of which I think are overrated.
 You can see the remnants of Dublin’s medieval wall more towards the Guinness Storehouse, which I personally think is cooler.
 It’s next to the Riddler Restaurant and La Rochelle Condos.
 Something I’d really like to see when I go back is Dublinia, a recreation of Viking and medieval Dublin.

 The Dublin Writers Museum is more for people who are into literature.
 It’s small but has some very interesting artefacts.
 Even though it’s not open to the public, you can still visit the outside of Oscar Wilde’s Home.
 His statue is across the street – they’ve kindly nicknamed it “Fag on a Crag.”